 My dying child survived because of the support from Save the Children, says mother of five.

 Nyankiir*, 28, was worried about her child who has complicated childhood illness.
 Upon arrival at Save the Children Primary Health Care Centre (PHCC) in Abyei, South Sudan, her child, Lual, 7 months, was treated successful by Save the Children health team.
-Thanks ECHO for the support.
+Thanks to the European Union Humanitarian Aid for the support.

 Watch the video here.
 Credit: Ezibon Saadalla/Save the Children.